kelvinsjk/mathlified/sites/mathlified/docs/mathlified/getting-started.md

 ### fs-extra

-Similar to tsx, fs-extra is used in the texGenerator.ts file.
-Installing it a dev dependency will suffice.
+Currently, fs-extra is used to generate tex files for compilation.
+We will need to install it as a dev dependency.

 ```sh
 npm install --save-dev fs-extra